-On ceramic membranes, you can find a layer of what looks like regular paint.
-This coating layer is placed evenly within all the flow channels of the membrane support, and it provides all the desired properties of a ceramic membrane.
-This coating layer may contain the ultra-hard material silicon carbide, providing a high level of mechanical strength and durability.
+The ceramic membrane flow channels are coated with a layer of what looks like regular paint.
+This coating provides all the desired properties of a ceramic membrane.
+This coating layer may contain the ultra-hard silicon carbide material, providing high mechanical strength and durability.
 Let us dive into the details of what the membrane coating does and how it is made.

 What does the membrane coating do?

-Membrane coating also called the active layer or the separation layer, is crucial.
-It delivers and controls all of the desired membrane properties, such as high porosity, high flux, and high selectivity with the correct pore size a high level of mechanical strength.
+Membrane coating, also called the active layer or the separation layer, is crucial.
+It delivers and controls the desired membrane properties, such as high porosity, high flux, and high selectivity, with the correct pore size and a high level of mechanical strength.
 The coating is usually made of an inorganic material such as alumina, silicon carbide, zirconia, or titania.
 Membrane coating is a layer of a colloidal suspension placed evenly on the porous support structure.

 The layer must be placed evenly within the membrane support.
-If it is not managed to put an even membrane coating layer, it will lead to inhomogeneity, which results in an uneven porosity and roughness on the membrane surface.
+If it is not managed to put an even membrane coating layer, it will lead to inhomogeneity, which results in uneven porosity and roughness on the membrane surface.
 This will make different parts of one membrane layer perform differently.
-Therefore, it is critical to obtain high-quality and high-performing membrane layers to meet the demands of various harsh and arduous industries.
+Therefore, obtaining high-quality and high-performing membrane layers is critical to meet the demands of various harsh and arduous industries.

-At LiqTech, we have more than 20 years of experience producing ceramic membranes, enabling us to obtain outstanding consistent coating results consistently.
+At LiqTech, we have more than 20 years of experience producing ceramic membranes, enabling us to obtain outstanding consistent coating results.

-Since these materials change the coating suspension's rheological properties, it is essential to add the right amount.
-For example, if the coating material's viscosity is changed, it will lead to changes in the thickness and uniformity of the membrane layers.
-A high level of viscosity delivers thicker membrane layers, which will heighten the likelihood of defect formation on the surface of the membrane.
-On the contrary, a low level of viscosity delivers silicon carbide particles' infiltration within the membrane macropores of membrane support.
-Therefore, it is of utmost importance to obtain the right formulation of silicon carbide coating suspension to reach the perfect morphology of the membrane layers.
+Since these materials change the coating suspension’s rheological properties, it is essential to add the right amount.
+For example, if the coating material’s viscosity is changed, it will lead to changes in the thickness and uniformity of the membrane layers.
+A high density level delivers thicker membrane layers, which will heighten the likelihood of defect formation on the surface of the membrane.
+On the contrary, a low density level provides silicon carbide particles’ infiltration within the membrane macropores of membrane support.
+Therefore, obtaining the correct silicon carbide coating suspension formulation is crucial to reach the membrane layers’ perfect morphology.

-A scanning electron microscope (SEM) can see the silicon carbide support, and the membrane layer can be seen in a scanning electron microscope (SEM).
-It is called asymmetric when the ceramic membrane consists of multiple layers with a gradual decrease in pore size distribution from the support to the membrane layer.
+A scanning electron microscope (SEM) can see the silicon carbide support and the membrane layer can be seen in a scanning electron microscope (SEM).
+It is called asymmetric when the ceramic membrane consists of multiple layers with a gradual decrease in pore size description from the support to the membrane layer.

 The silicon carbide membrane coating fabrication consists of multiple steps.
-But basically, these can be summed up in four overall steps, being 1) Preparation of colloidal suspension, 2) Extrusion, 3) Coating, and 4) Sintering the membrane layer.
+But basically, these can be summed up in four overall steps, being:

-It is crucial to prepare the homogeneous suspension of silicon carbide powders in the first step.
+Preparing the homogeneous suspension of silicon carbide powders is crucial in the first step.
 This is because the fabrication of the desired membrane relies on the complete dispersion of SiC particles in the solvent.

-The SiC mix is extruded to the correct shape and cut at the right length in the second step.
-This should be done when the suspension is still wet to obtain even the most complex membrane support structures.
+The SiC mix is extruded to the correct shape and cut at the right length in the second stem.
+This should be done when the suspension is wet to obtain even the most complex membrane support structures.

-In the third step, the prepared suspension is used to coat the membrane support using coating techniques such as dip-coating or spray-coating.
+In the third step, the prepared suspension coats the membrane support using coating techniques such as dip-coating or spray coating.

-In the fourth and last step of the silicon carbide membrane fabrication process, the membrane layer is sintered at extremely high temperatures.
-The membrane is sintered at a high temperature up to 2100 ˚C under an inert atmosphere.
-The high sintering temperature adds to the high manufacturing costs of ceramic silicon carbide membranes and makes the industrial-scale production of silicon carbide membranes costly.
-Still, a high sintering temperature is necessary in order to achieve the desired physical and chemical properties of a silicon carbide ceramic membrane.
+In the fourth and last step of the silicon carbide membrane fabrication process, the membrane layer is sintered at extremely high temperatures, up to 2100 °C, under an inert atmosphere.
+The high sintering temperature adds to the high manufacturing costs of ceramic silicon carbide membranes.
+Still, a high sintering temperature is necessary to achieve a silicon carbide ceramic membrane’s desired physical and chemical properties.
 Click here to learn more about how a ceramic membrane is made.

-Overall, the silicon carbide membrane fabrication process provides a strong adherence to the membrane support and adds robustness and durability to the membrane layers.
-This ensures that silicon carbide membranes are of high quality and have an extremely long lifetime.
+Overall, the silicon carbide membrane fabrication process provides a solid adherence to the membrane support and adds robustness and durability to the membrane layers.
+This ensures high-quality silicon carbide membranes with extremely long service life.

 If you want to learn more about our ceramic membranes, you can download our Ceramic Membrane Knowledge e-book.